-Demand for residential lots, particularly at affordable price points, remained strong in the six months ended March 31, 2024, and our revenues increased 23% from the prior year period.
-The supply of new and existing homes at affordable price points remains limited, and low resale supply continues to support the demand for new construction.
-Demographics supporting housing demand remain favorable despite higher mortgage rates and inflationary pressures, and homebuilders have continued to adjust to current market conditions by using incentives and price adjustments.
-While the disruptions in the supply chain for certain construction materials and tightness in the labor market have largely subsided, municipality delays are still extending development cycle times, and development costs remain elevated.
+In the three months ended December 31, 2024, total lots closed and total residential lot sales revenue decreased 26% and 19%, respectively, compared to the prior year period primarily due to builders moderating their pace of new home starts to better match current market conditions and sell through existing inventories.
+Although the level of new and existing home inventories has increased from historically low levels, the supply of homes at affordable price points generally remains limited, and demographics supporting housing demand remain favorable, despite continued affordability challenges.
+Mortgage rate buy down incentives offered by builders have helped to address affordability and spur demand.
+Our ongoing focus is primarily to develop lots for homes at affordable price points.
+While disruptions in the supply chain for certain construction materials and tightness in the labor market have largely subsided, municipality delays are still extending development cycle times, and development costs remain elevated.
 We attempt to offset cost increases in one component with savings in another, and we increase our land and lot sales prices when market conditions permit.
 However, if market conditions are challenging, we may have to reduce selling prices or may not be able to offset cost increases with higher selling prices.